What is ankle dislocation?

 There are 3 bones that make up the ankle joint:

 - Shinbone (tibia)

 - The smaller bone in your leg (fibula)

 Severe injury can pull or tear these ligaments out of place.
 This creates an abnormal space between 1 or more of the bones.
 The ligaments are very strong and don't pull away or tear easily.
 Ankle dislocations often occur along with a break in 1 or more of the ankle bones.
 In some cases, an ankle dislocation can happen without a break in the ankle bones.
 In these cases, the ankle dislocation occurs along with a severe ankle sprain.
 A severe sprain is when the ligaments are torn.

 In most cases, the injury pushes the talus bone behind the other ankle bones.
 It may also be pushed to either side, to the front, or upwards.

 Ankle dislocations can happen to people of all ages.
 They occur with ankle fractures much more often than with just sprains.

 What causes ankle dislocation?

 Ankle dislocation results from severe injury to the ankle.
-This tears one or more of the ankle ligaments.
-Without these ligaments to hold your bones in place, the bones of your ankle separate.
+This tears 1 or more of the ankle ligaments.
+Without these ligaments to hold your bones in place, your ankle bones separate.
 This can happen in a motor vehicle accident.
-It may also happen while playing sports, especially ones that involve jumping.
+It may also happen while playing sports, especially ones that include jumping.
 It is more likely to happen when you have your foot pointed down during impact.

 You may be at a greater risk for ankle dislocation if: